Artists In Schools Program

 - Volunteer Timesheet – to track volunteer hours associated with residency

-- Thanking our legislators – Please help keep the AIS program in your school.
+- Letter to Legislators instructions – Please help keep the AIS program in your school.
 Thank your legislator!

 - School Evaluation – to be completed no later than 2 weeks after residency